July 8, 2011 by Reader's Connection

 I’ve read the story.
 If anyone dear to me had died in the attacks, I think I’d be furious; and as it is, I’m annoyed.
 Are New Yorkers (and Americans in general) being scolded for remembering the 9/11 victims?
 I don’t get it.

 Lots of readers do, though.
 The story was, as Jerry pointed out, nominated for a Nebula Award, and there are by-and-large favorable comments at GoodReads and a hearty word of praise at Shock Totem.
-If you’re curious, I would of course encourage you to check out Dark Faith; but the text of “Ghosts of New York” is available online, and you can hear Rashida Smith read it at PodCastle.
+If you’re curious, I would of course encourage you to check out Dark Faith; and you can hear Rashida Smith read “Ghosts of New York” at PodCastle.

 My pick of the 9/11 novels that I’ve read so far is The Whole World Over by Julia Glass.
 The closest thing to it is Shirley Abbott’s The Future of Love, recommended on my first list, but no interminably correct characters like Abbott’s Antonia make appearances in Glass’s USA–all of Glass’s characters are allowed to mess up–so readers can breathe more deeply while reading The Whole World Over.